Jinlu088/Intro_to_SDS/Lectures/lecture_10/readme.md

 ![coverage](https://img.shields.io/badge/Rating-5\5-orange)
 ---

-This week is reserved for your 'Group Peer Reviews'.
+This assignment is reserved for your 'Group Peer Review' presentations.

-The folder also contains an ipynb which details the randomisation of the students into the five groups. and how their papers were allocated.

-For more information, see the [Assignments](https://github.com/crahal/Intro_to_SDS/new/main/Assignments) subdirectory.
+For more information, see the [Assignments](https://github.com/crahal/Intro_to_SDS/tree/main/Assignments) subdirectory.
+The timing\schedule for this day will be as follows;

+---
+  * 10:00am BST -- Welcome!
+  * 10:05am BST -- Group 1 presentation
+  * 10:20am BST -- Questions on Group 1 presentation

+  * 10:25am BST -- Group 2 presentation
+  * 10:40am BST -- Questions on Group 2 presentation

+  * 10:45am BST -- Group 3 presentation
+  * 11:00am BST -- Questions on Group 3 presentation

+  * 11:05am BST -- Break

+  * 11:10am BST -- Group 4 presentation
+  * 11:25am BST -- Questions on Group 4 presentation

+  * 11:30am BST -- Group 1 presentation
+  * 11:45am BST -- Questions on Group 1 presentation

+  * 11:50am BST -- Conclusions, any questions on individual assignment.